-2 PATRIARCHY AND SOVEREIGNTY IN EARLY MODERN EUROPE
+PATRIARCHY AND SOVEREIGNTY IN EARLY MODERN EUROPE

-HISTORY 1100.3 24-29 AUG.
-2006

-3 I I. "WHEN FATHERS RULED":

-THE EUROPEAN PATRIARCHAL FAMILY
+HISTORY 1100.3, 6-11 SEPT.
+2007

+I. "When Fathers Ruled": The European Patriarchal Family

-- A. Private and public mixed together in the "household economy" of Early Modern Europe - Family homes doubled as workplaces, family determined occupations and political affiliations. · Political & social ideals overlapped: God was the father of all, the king was the father of his people, and each father was the king of his family. - B. Functions of the early modern family unit primarily economic and political and social rather than emotional. - + C. Christian religious teachings that bore on child-rearing and family life. - 1.
-The doctrine of original sin (Adam and Eve) and the innate depravity of human beings. - Isaac Watts's hymn, "Lord, I am Vile" - 2.
-English and German Protestants (largest groups of voluntary American colonists) held these ideas most strongly.
+- A. Our approach: Linkage of the social and political ideals held by people in any particular place and time. - -- Social & political ideals seem to change together: civil rights, feminism, & the democratization of the family since 1960s. - B. Family life under the "household mode of production" - -- Functions of the early modern family unit primarily economic and political and social rather than emotional. - C. Christian religious teachings influencing ideas on childrearing and family life. - 1.
+The doctrine of original sin (Adam and Eve) and the innate depravity of human beings.

+-Isaac Watts's hymn, "Lord, I am Vile"

+- 2. English and German Protestants (the chief colonists) held these ideas most strongly.
 Calvinist doctrine of "election" said most people were damned. - On the other hand, Protestants also led the way in reforming marriage and laying the basis for the modern institution of "companionate" marriage.

-4 I. "WHEN FATHERS RULED":

-THE EUROPEAN PATRIARCHAL FAMILY

-(CONT.)

-- D. Growing Up & Bowing Down in Early Modern Europe - 1.
-What original sin taught: children & women were inherently evil, needed to be controlled. - 2.
-Requirement for submissive behavior of children toward parents: bowing, kneeling or standing, silence, no familiarity, - 3.
-Child-rearing: the goal was "breaking the will," preferably by force; emphasis on immobilization (swaddling of babies) & body-shaping (corsets for women). - .
-4. Education operated by same principles: flogging & ferulas. - · 5.
-Parental control over career choice: primogeniture for eldest son and "settlement" for girls & younger sons. - 6.
-Parental control over, & economic basis of, marriage choice. - 7.
-Marriage: wife legally merged into husband through coverture. - Wives had nearly same behavior required as children, expected to obey and could be beaten if necessary. - 8.
-Above all, husbands and fathers were supposed to rule: - Body metaphor -- "as a body can have but one head ...
-So a household ... can have but one lord"
+D. Growing Up & Bowing Down in Early Modern Europe

+- 1. What original sin taught: children & women were inherently evil, needed to be controlled. - 2.
+Requirement for submissive behavior of children toward parents: bowing, kneeling or standing, silence, no familiarity. - 3.
+Child-rearing: the goal was "breaking the will," preferably by force; emphasis on immobilization (swaddling of babies) & body-shaping (corsets for women). - 4.
+Education operated by same principles: flogging & ferulas. - 5.
+Parental control over career choice: primogeniture and "settlement" of younger children.

+- 6. Parental control over, & economic basis of, marriage choice. - 7.
+Marriage: wife legally merged into husband through coverture. - -Wives had nearly same behavior required as children, expected to obey and could be beaten if necessary. - 8.
+Historian Steven Ozment: above all, husbands and fathers were supposed to rule: - -"as a body can have but one head . . .
+So a household . . . can have but one lord"